- Home

 The graph below shows the estimated average bill increase per month relating to increases in distribution and transmission costs for each regulated lines company.
 There are various reasons for differences between local lines companies, but a significant factor is the number of consumers the costs are spread over.

 If your local lines company is not shown below, then we do not regulate its revenue.
-There is one current exception with Aurora, which is in the middle of a customised revenue path and therefore will not be immediately affected by our decisions.
-The remaining local lines companies that meet consumer ownership criteria in the Commerce Act are exempt from revenue regulation.
+There is one exception, Aurora Energy, is in the middle of a customised revenue path and therefore will not be affected by these decisions.
+The remaining local lines companies meet consumer ownership criteria in the Commerce Act and are exempt from revenue regulation.
 You will still have higher transmission charges and your local lines company may choose to increase its prices.
 Those that have regulated revenues cover approximately 80% of New Zealand households.

 To find your local lines company, see the interactive map on Electricity Networks Aotearoa’s website.
 If you would like further information, or if you have questions about your bill or prices, please contact your retailer.
 You can also find a link to all local lines companies at the end of this page.